-The Local Export Partnership is a joint initiative by Dumfries and Galloway and Scottish Borders Chambers aimed at encouraging a stronger export-orientated focus among the businesses in the South of Scotland.
+The South of Scotland Export Partnership is a joint initiative by Dumfries and Galloway and Scottish Borders Chambers aimed at encouraging a stronger export-orientated focus among the businesses in the South of Scotland.
 Because of the business “demographics” of this vast area, emphasis is being placed on small and medium sized businesses.
-Further details will be posted on this website in due course but in the meantime both Chambers are looking for a Project Director and two Export Co-ordinators, one for each of the two areas.
-All three posts are part-time and details can be found HERE .

 The primary objective of the LEP pilot programme is to increase business engagement in the Exporting process.

 In order to gain traction the LEP pilot will engage in a dedicated B2B messaging and marketing campaign that raises awareness of selected export service offers and provides the target audience with sufficient information to encourage them to rethink the opportunity to export.